 In 1901, my great-grandmother Sarah Elizabeth Harman, gg grandfather Reuben James Harman and his parents James Harman and Susan Read were all living at Byaduk.
 Not to mention various gg uncles and aunts and cousins, both Bishops and Harmans.
 I wonder how they coped.
 Did 18 year old Sarah take refuge in a dam or creek with her Grandmother Susan?
 Was 70 year James Harman still fit enough to help fight the fires?
 These are questions that I will never know the answer to.
 All I know is they were lucky enough to escape with their lives.

 The Australian Town and Country Journal accounts for 10 homes lost at Byaduk.
 The Free Presbyterian Church was lost and the hotel caught alight but it seems it was saved.
 The homestead of Richard Thomas Carty at “Brisbane Hill”, a large property at Byaduk, was destroyed.
 The Cartys rebuilt and the replacement homestead “Dunroe” still stands.

-This photograph gives us some idea of the devastation.
+This photograph from Birregurra gives some idea of the devastation.

 Portland was also under threat with fire circling the town.
 The fire did not stop until it met the sea.

 Buninyong near Ballarat was one of the worst areas hit as was Euroa and district.

 By January 11, aid for the homeless was on the agenda and at Branxholme a public meeting was held to discuss such matters.
 Authorities discovered the fire near Branxholme, which was possibly the same fire that hit Byaduk, was started by a travelling tinsmith fixing a trough at Ardachy Estate.

 Nearby Macarthur also had losses as did Princetown on the south coast.
 At Timboon, bullock teams from the local sawmill were lost.